schwilklab/lab-resources/gravimetric-soil-water.md

 Overview
 --------

 We are primarily using this method to measure soil water content at our microclimate stations (the iButton temperature sensors) throughout the Chisos, Davis and Guadalupe Mountains.
-See the microcliamte project: https://github.com/schwilklab/skyisland-climate
+See the climate project: https://github.com/schwilklab/skyisland-climate

 Soil collection